 Everything here is my own opinion and I received no compensation for this post.
 It also contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 If you have any questions about this, just click here!
-All images copyright Teaspoon of Nose.
+All content copyright Teaspoon of Nose 2012-2024.

 General things to know

 The Netherlands, like most of its Northern European cousins, isn’t cheap when it comes to the general cost of living.
 I’d put Amsterdam in the same range as Brussels or London.
 That being said, it’s still doable on a budget!

 Amsterdam is one of those cities where you absolutely need to book tickets (especially museum tickets) in advance.
 There are several small but amazing museums that sell out in advance, even in the off-season!
 And unlike other countries, they don’t hold any tickets back for walk-up purchasing.
 When they’re gone, they’re gone.

 The city has reliable trams, buses, and basic metro.
 They offer day passes or hourly passes, so it depends on how much you plan to use the transport.
 I felt like the city was small enough to not use it much and so picturesque that I wanted to see it!
 We only used it when we hauled our luggage to and from the train station.
 Contactless purchase is usually available when you board, but to be on the safe side, I’d buy in advance at a metro stop, public transport machine, or online.